Kazz0706/Auto-Split-2026/README.md

 ---

 # Edge-Cloud Collaborative Split Inference Optimization for YOLOv8
+(Japanese version is above.)

 ## Project Overview

-This project aims to build a **Split Inference Framework** for YOLOv8 that distributes the inference workload between edge devices (e.g., Raspberry Pi) and cloud servers.
-The goal is to optimize end-to-end latency and communication costs by effectively coordinating resource-constrained edge environments with high-performance cloud computing.
+This project aims to develop a **split inference framework** that executes YOLOv8 inference collaboratively between **edge devices** (e.g., Raspberry Pi) and the **cloud** (or cloud servers), optimizing overall system latency and communication cost.

+The goal is to realize a distributed AI system that efficiently coordinates the limited computational resources of edge environments with the high-performance computing power of cloud systems.

-Beyond simply splitting the model, this framework features **advanced memory management for Skip Connections** and **numerically stable quantization** to ensure robustness in real-world deployments.
+Rather than simply partitioning the model, this framework integrates:

+* **Memory management considering Skip Connections**
+* **Numerically stable quantization**

+as its key technical contributions.

+---

 ## Background & Challenges

-As AIoT devices proliferate, the demand for sophisticated on-device AI inference is rising.
-However, standalone edge devices often lack sufficient computational power, while offloading entire raw data streams to the cloud leads to high latency and bandwidth congestion.
+With the rapid growth of IoT devices, advanced AI inference on edge devices has become increasingly important.
+However, a single edge device often lacks sufficient computational resources, while transmitting all raw data to the cloud introduces significant communication latency and bandwidth overhead.

-This research adopts **Split Inference**, where a neural network is divided at a specific layer: the early layers run on the edge, and the remaining layers are processed in the cloud.
-The primary challenge is the **dynamic identification of the optimal Split Point** to minimize the total cost (Computation Time + Communication Time) under fluctuating network conditions.
+This work adopts **Split Inference**, where a neural network is partitioned at a specific layer:

+* the **front portion** (up to the split layer) runs on the edge
+* the **remaining portion** runs on the cloud

+The primary challenge is identifying the **optimal Split Point**, which minimizes the combined cost of:

+* **Communication time**
+* **Computation time**

+under varying network conditions and heterogeneous computing resources.

+---

 ## Methodology

-The framework optimizes edge-cloud collaborative inference through two core pillars:
+This framework optimizes edge–cloud collaborative inference through two main design principles.

-1. **Measurement-Based Profiling and Optimization**
+### 1. Measurement-Based Profiling and Optimization

-    *   **Real-Device Profiling**: Eschewing simulations, the system profiles per-layer computation and communication times on actual hardware to dynamically determine the split point based on real-world metrics.
-    *   **Consistent Docker Environments**: Both edge and cloud nodes utilize identical Docker-based environments to ensure seamless execution and portability.
+* **Real-device profiling**
+  Instead of relying on simulation, computation and communication times are directly measured between physical devices at different split points to identify the configuration with minimum end-to-end latency.

+* **Docker-based split inference**
+  Once the split point is selected, both edge and cloud execute inference within the same Docker environment for reproducibility and portability.

-2. **Maximizing Computational and Communication Efficiency**
+### 2. Maximizing Computational and Communication Efficiency

-    *   **Gradient Stripping**: Removes unnecessary gradient information for inference to minimize computational and memory overhead.
-    *   **Tensor Selection Logic**: Implements a `last_use` analysis algorithm (tracking the final usage layer for each tensor).
-It immediately discards data no longer needed in subsequent layers and extracts only the minimal required **`context` (intermediate features)** for skip connections, reducing both memory footprint and transmission size.
-    *   **INT8 Quantization**: Integrates an "INT8 Quantization/Restoration" pipeline to compress tensors while maintaining accuracy, significantly suppressing bandwidth consumption.
+* **Inference mode (`torch.inference_mode()`)**
+  Gradient computation is disabled to reduce runtime overhead and memory usage during inference.

+* **Intermediate feature selection and retention**
+  Considering YOLOv8 Skip Connections, only intermediate feature maps required by the cloud are retained and transmitted.

+* **INT8 quantization**
+  Output tensors and intermediate features are compressed and reconstructed using INT8 quantization, significantly reducing communication volume.

+---

 ## Difference from Prior Work

-A representative study on split inference is Huawei's **Auto-Split**, which profiles edge computation, communication, and cloud computation costs in advance to select the split point minimizing total latency.
-However, prior work mainly targets relatively **sequential network architectures** such as ResNet and YOLOv3.

-In contrast, **YOLOv8** contains:
+A representative split inference study is Huawei's **Auto-Split**.

+Auto-Split targets models such as ResNet and YOLOv3, selecting the split point that minimizes total latency through prior profiling of:

+* Edge computation
+* Communication
+* Cloud computation

+However, most prior work assumes relatively **sequential network architectures**.

+YOLOv8, in contrast, includes:

 * **Skip Connections**
-* **FPN/PAN-based feature fusion**
+* **Feature fusion through FPN / PAN**
 * **Directed Acyclic Graph (DAG) structures with Concat operations**

-*FPN/PAN combines fine-grained spatial details and high-level semantic information across multiple layers, enabling accurate detection of both small and large objects.
-As a result, YOLOv8 forms a DAG structure where intermediate features are repeatedly reused rather than a simple linear pipeline.*
+FPN/PAN fuses fine-grained spatial information with high-level semantic information across multiple layers, enabling accurate detection of both small and large objects.

-Therefore, split inference in YOLOv8 cannot be achieved by merely transmitting the split-layer output.
-Later cloud layers may require intermediate features generated before the split point, making **dependency management** essential.
+As a consequence, YOLOv8 reuses intermediate features generated in earlier layers during later cloud-side computation.
+Therefore, transmitting only the split-layer output is insufficient for correctly resuming inference.

-To address this challenge, this work implements:
+To address this issue, this work implements:

+* **`needed`**: a pre-analyzed set of layer indices reused on the cloud side
-* Layer dependency tracking via `m.f`
+* **`last_use`**: tensor final-use tracking
-* Tensor lifetime analysis using `last_use`
-* Minimal intermediate feature extraction through `context` management

-to enable DAG-aware split inference for YOLOv8.
+* **`context` management**: retention of only required intermediate features

+This enables **split inference compatible with YOLOv8's DAG architecture**.

-Furthermore, while many previous studies estimate communication cost using theoretical bandwidth models, this framework adopts **measurement-based communication evaluation**, including:
+Furthermore, while many prior studies estimate communication latency using theoretical bandwidth models, this work performs **measurement-based communication evaluation** including:

-* Real socket communication between devices
+* Real socket communication
-* Quantization / dequantization
+* INT8 quantization
-* Serialization / deserialization
+* Serialization / Deserialization
-* Tensor reconstruction overhead
+* Tensor reconstruction

-As a result, this work extends conventional split inference beyond sequential networks and presents a **practical Edge–Cloud split inference framework that explicitly considers YOLOv8's complex feature fusion structure and real communication overheads**.
+Therefore, this study extends traditional split inference for sequential networks toward an **edge–cloud inference framework designed for practical deployment**, explicitly considering both YOLOv8's complex feature fusion structure and real communication overhead.

 ---